 “Forty percent of children in Richmond live under the poverty line, so each and every gift counts,” Katherine said.
 “Those $5 bills add up, providing toys, coats, bikes, hot meals, Santa visits, and holiday festivities for hundreds of our less fortunate neighbors.”

-Keep reading to learn more about CEO, mother, advocate for children and families, and 2015 Richmond Christmas Mother Katherine Wintsch.
+Keep reading to learn more about CEO, mother, advocate for children and families, author, and 2015 Richmond Christmas Mother Katherine Wintsch.

 Mountains or beach?
 Yes, I married a guy from Switzerland, and yes I still say beach.
 Opposites attract.